arielna/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repository for AWS Automation with Python
+This a new repository for AWS Automation with Python Edited by Visual Studio Code